Berkeley-Correctness-Group/Jalangi-Berkeley/tests/jitaware/experiments/benchmarks/microbench/README.md

 First download all files in this directory (i.e., the ```js``` folder and ```compare.html``` etc.)

-Next Open the ```compare.html``` file with the browser you would like to test (e.g., Firefox or Chrome).
+Next open the ```compare.html``` file using the browser you would like to test (e.g., Firefox or Chrome).

-The Slowdown will be calculated and shown in the webpage opened.
+The performance difference between the JIT-unfriendly code and JIT-friendly code will be calculated and shown in the web page opened.

 ### A Systematic Experiment